The Top 10 Public Transportation Systems Around the World

 Top 10 Public Transportation Systems in the World

 ”I never thought I would be a big city person until I moved to Shanghai, China, to teach English.
 In Shanghai, I discovered how incredible it was to live in a happening city in which every corner is connected by metro trains and buses...EVERYTHING was accessible.
 I could ride my bike to a train, then catch a bus, a ferry, a moving walkway, to another train....catching city sights the whole way.
 I LOVED IT!
 It was very affordable too.
 About 100 RMB/month, which is $14!
 I could rarely justify getting into a taxi to go anywhere.
-When I returned home, I almost resented how quick I could get somewhere because I missed the enjoyment of the journey getting there.”
+When I returned home, I almost resented how quickly I could get somewhere because I missed the enjoyment of the journey getting there.”

 Top 10 Public Transportation Systems in the World